-The Company has a diversified base of real estate properties distributed in 13 states of Mexico, owns 35 selfservice stores and owns 10 shopping centers.
+The Company has a diversified base of real estate properties distributed in 14 states of Mexico, owns 35 self-service stores and owns 10 shopping centers.
 The Management Committee, which comprises most of the directors, is responsible for authorizing the purchase of land and properties proposed by the Company's New Projects department.

 Real estate activities represent a source of revenue through the rent of commercial premises.

 The Company does not have a concentration of risks in accounts receivable from lessees, since it has a diversified basis and periodically evaluates its ability to pay, especially before renewing lease agreements.
 As a Company policy, tenants are asked to make security deposits before taking possession of the commercial premises, as collateral.
-The occupancy rate of the Company's commercial premises is approximately 92% and the rental-related bad debt rate has decreased compared to the previous year, so the credit risk associated with leasing contracts is considered low.
+The occupancy rate of the Company's commercial premises is approximately 89%.
+It has been taken exceptional measurements due to the Covid-19 impact to real estate industry.